Simulating Classroom Education with LLM-Empowered Agents

 \subsection{Classroom Session Controller}

-Unlike Standardized Operating Procedures (SOPs) multi-agent systems~\cite{qian2023communicative, hong2023metagpt}, the classroom scenario is a dynamic group chat without a strict workflow, where agents need to dynamically determine the appropriate speaking timing.
-Therefore, we implement a controller that observes, makes decisions, and controls agents to behave based on the current Class State.
-The Session Controller includes the following modules: Class State Receptor, Function Executor, and Manager Agent.
+Unlike multi-agent systems with Standardized Operating Procedures (SOPs)~\cite{qian2023communicative, hong2023metagpt}, the classroom scenario is a dynamic group chat without a strict workflow, requiring agents to determine appropriate speaking times on the fly.
+Therefore, we implement a Session Controller that observes, decides, and directs agent behavior based on the current Class State.
+It comprises three modules: Class State Receptor, Function Executor, and Manager Agent.

-\paragraph{Class State Receptor} Let the classroom dialogue history until time $t$ denote as $H_t = \bigcup (u_i^{\mathbf{a}_j})^{t}$, where $u_i$ is the utterance posted by agent $\mathbf{a}_j$ or user (denoted as $\mathbf{a}_{u}$).
+\textbf{Class State Receptor.} Let the classroom dialogue history until time $t$ denote as $H_t = \bigcup (u_i^{\mathbf{a}_j})^{t}$, where $u_i$ is the utterance posted by agent $\mathbf{a}_j$ or user (denoted as $\mathbf{a}_{u}$).
 The class state $S_t$ is composed as: